 Today we may take this Web-based instant gratification for granted, but we identified almost a decade ago how valuable the Internet could be to improving a company’s customer service.
-Visitors can now use realdata.com to access a knowledgebase of technical support information, create support “tickets” if they need more detailed assistance, view tutorials and avail themselves of a wide range of useful resources, including free tools.
+Visitors can now use realdata.com to access an online knowledgebase of technical support information, email us if they need more detailed assistance, view tutorials and avail themselves of a wide range of useful resources, including free tools.

 Not many software companies have thrived for what is virtually the entire history of the personal computer industry.
 How can RealData explain this longevity and success?
 A simple and obvious answer would be to say that the company provides good products and good service.

 We must be doing something right as we are completing a very gratifying quarter – quarter century, that is – and look forward to many more years serving the needs of real estate investors and developers.